TacioDaito/api-ecommerce/README.md

    ```
    >You will be asked to name the client and input the redirect URI.
 If you use postman for testing, this URI is https://oauth.pstmn.io/v1/callback.
    >After that, the client id will be printed.
 Make sure you save it, although you can check it again in the oauth_clients table in the database.

+If you use Postman for testing, you can open the json postman collection in the root path in order to test the API locally.
+You'll need the client id and email of a seeded user; the password is the same for every seeded user: _"password"_.
+Insert the client id in the authorization tab and press the button at the bottom.

 ---